MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/configure-roles.md

 In Machine Learning Server (and R Server), Role-Based Access Control (RBAC) enables fine-grained access management for the operationalization APIs.
 Using RBAC, you can grant only the amount of access that users need to perform their jobs.
 This article helps you get up and running with RBAC.

 By default, all authenticated users can publish/deploy, list, and get any web services as well as call all APIs.
 Additionally, users can also update and delete the web services they have deployed.
-Use the roles defined in this article to further control who can call the APIs and publish/deploy, update, and delete web services.
+Use the roles defined in this article to restrict who can call the APIs and publish, update, and delete web services.

-How users are put assigned to roles depends on what authentication method is configured for Machine Learning Server.
+How users are assigned to roles depends on the authentication method configured for Machine Learning Server.
 For more on configuring authentication, read the article, ["Authentication options."](configure-authentication.md)

 >[!IMPORTANT]
 >**These roles are not the same as RBAC in Azure Active Directory.** While the default roles described here-in bear the same names as the roles you can define in Azure, it is not possible to inherit the Azure roles.
 If you want role-based access control over web services and APIs, you must set up roles again.